 3

-Seller notifies the original buyer, who typically has 48 hours to decide.
+Seller notifies the original buyer, who typically has 48 hours to decide — though the notice period is a negotiated term in the contract.

 4